 Please note that this is not a complete, exhaustive list of organizations, and no one organization is recommended.
 Compare offers from several sponsors before you decide on one.

 Please note that you will need to inform the Ausländerbehörde of any longer stay outside of Germany.
 Failure to report a stay abroad could lead to an annullment of your visa for Germany!
+Additionally it is very important that you remain registered at a residence in Germany.

 You may also have to apply for a residency permit for the host country, even in some Schengen states of the EU.
 Further information is available from the consulate of the respective country.